Warning: This is a very emotional blog post, so grab your tissues!

 From the night of my grandad’s hospital admission to the day he died, I experienced the mixed emotions of anger, fear, sadness, overwhelm, guilt, regret, concern and confusion.
 While I prefer to keep why I was angry, concerned and confused to myself and I already explained why I was scared, sad and overwhelmed, I felt guilty and regretful for not spending as much time with my grandad in his later years as I did when I moved from Newport to London in 2006.
 He and my uncle Andrew moving to outside of Newcastle last year was another reason I hardly saw him in his later years, although I was content to have seen him a few times in the last full year of his life whether it was helping him and Andrew prepare for their move or spending some time with him during my trip to South Shields.
 Little did I know that my last full day of my trip would also be the last time I ever saw my grandad in person and I only ever phoned him once since he moved to thank him for the last ever birthday card and cheque he ever sent me this year.
 Events such as my voluntary role temporarily becoming a paid role and the COVID-19 pandemic had prevented me from seeing him in person ever again.

 Due to the pandemic, I decided not to attend my grandad’s funeral in person (I didn’t attend my grandma’s funeral either because my mum was worried I would say something inappropriate there without me realising it due to my autism) because I didn’t want to travel further than necessary (I had already missed out on staying with my family in Newport for my mum’s 60th birthday, Easter and my 33rd birthday as well as my 2000s music-themed adult weekend at Butlin’s Bognor Regis), I didn’t want to risk my chances of potentially catching the coronavirus (like some people in the kind of news we get on TV, on the radio, in newspapers and online could possibly have done) and only a certain number of people were allowed to physically attend the funeral.
 It took place on Friday 10th July 2020 (the day this post was published) and it was even streamed online via Obitus (a website where people can watch live streams of funerals).
 Although the service was only about half an hour long, I saw some familiar faces in attendance; my cousin Kathryn read out a lovely poem; some lovely music was played; and a bible passage about fishing and The Lord’s Prayer were read aloud.
-My grandad will be cremated just like my grandma was.
+My grandad was cremated just like my grandma was.

 I will always remember my grandad for his sheer generosity; his caring nature (such as comforting me after I had a bigger meltdown in a fish and chip shop, which made me think he had an excellent understanding of my autism); his daft sense of humour; and his fondness of fishing and ballroom dancing.
 I will always remember my grandma also for her sheer generosity; her luminous beauty; her good taste in brightly coloured clothing; her intelligence; and being an excellent cook.